Cumulocity-IoT/cumulocity-pki-integration/Use Cases.md

         3. e.g. https://doc.nexusgroup.com/display/PUB/EST+URI+configuration
     6. Do you have an overview list which use cases nexus supports?
     7. Do you have an view how often Reinstate is used?
 Do we need this?
+    8. Shall the microservice somehow be involved using the existing Identity API?